Leads-apps/SkillzSDK/README.md

 - All binary frameworks were converted to XCFrameworks for compatibility with current Apple Silicon/Xcode toolchains.
 - If you obtain updated binaries from Skillz or partners, replace the corresponding `BinaryTargets/*.xcframework` bundle and bump the package version.
+- Keep the package-level `Sources/SkillzBridge/PrivacyInfo.xcprivacy` in sync with any new SDK capabilities and update your app’s privacy report before submitting to the App Store.